Skip to main content

 2. Probability And Impact

-In a financial context (or a gambling one), we can consider the overall Risk Score as being the sum of the Impact of each outcome multiplied by its Probability.
+Let's look at an example.
+In a financial context (or a gambling one), we can consider the overall Risk Score as being the product of the Impact of each outcome and its Probability.
 For example, if you buy a 1-Euro ticket in a raffle, there are two outcomes: win or lose.
 The impact of winning would be (say) a hundred Euros, but the probability might be 1 in 200.
-The impact of losing would be the loss of 1 Euro, with
+The impact of losing would be the loss of 1 Euro, as summarised in the table below.

 Win+ 99 EUR1 in 200.5 EUR